Skip to content

 Instructions

-3. Preheat your French press by filling it with hot water and allowing it to sit for a minute.
+3. Preheat your French press by filling it with hot water and allowing it to sit for about a minute.
 Discard the water afterward.

 8. Allow the coffee to steep for 4 minutes.